CAMBI-tech/BciPy/bcipy/signal/model/neural_net/README.md

 # Notes from code review 5/14

-- inquiry_reshaper/trial_reshaper can happen outside
-    - replace "inquiry_reshaper" with:
-    ```python
-    x, y, _ = reshape_data(model_class=PcaRdaKdeModel, ...)
-    ```
-    - model class can have a required enum "input_data_type" in ["trial", "inquiry"]
-    - somewhere, an enum of model types

-- To simplify things to start with - don't worry about resuming training (assume either success or failure)
-    - note that current "resume" will not actually work!

 - document assumptions that affect "outer" code:
     - Model assumes random symbol ordering during presentation.